shayansss/python/README.md

-# Python for sientific computing and data science (in progress)
+# Python tutorial for data and computational science (in progress)

 ## table of contents
 [Processing sequences](/processing_sequences.ipynb)